ETFs vs mutual funds

-- ETFs are passively managed and usually track a market index, while mutual funds are actively managed by a fund manager who decides what assets to buy or sell
+- Management: ETFs are passively managed and usually track a market index, while mutual funds are actively managed by a fund manager who decides which assets to buy or sell.

-- You can actively trade throughout the day in ETFs, while you can only trade in a mutual fund at the end of trading when the prices are fixed and the market has closed
+- Trading: You can actively trade throughout the day in ETFs, while you can only trade in a mutual fund at the end of trading when the prices are fixed and the market has closed.

 What is an ETF?

-An exchange traded fund (ETF) is a type of investment where stocks are traded in an exchange market.
-Although ETFs can invest in any number of industries, they often track a specific index.
-Stocks in ETFs can typically be bought and sold throughout the day.
+An exchange traded fund (ETF) is a type of investment that can be traded on the stock exchange the same way regular stock can.
+Although ETFs can invest in any number of industries, they always track a specific index.
+This index can represent an industry, country or commodity.
+Shares in ETFs can typically be bought and sold throughout the day.

 ETFs hold assets such as stocks, bonds, commodities, and even currencies, and generally operate on a type of mechanism designed to keep trading close to the asset’s net value, which allows stocks to be bought and sold easily.

 Want to be in-the-know on all things savings?

 Of course you do.
 Sign up and be the first to find out about top rates as soon as they land,